-Ms. Pavlova has toured performing in the United States of America, North Korea, Poland, Germany, Italy, England, Spain and France.
-In 2010 she recorded the album Songs from the Front (featuring the songs of Dmitry Shostakovich) released by Toccata Classics.
+Ms. Pavlova is featured on the album Songs from the Front (featuring the songs of Dmitry Shostakovich) released by Toccata Classics.

 Ms. Pavlova graduated with honours from the Kazan Music College and the Moscow State Conservatory.
 She is a prize-winner at the April Spring International Competition in 2003 and 2005 and the International Young Opera Singers’ Competition Opera Without Borders in 2015.